 Are you distributing a flow via a URL?
 That includes things like direct URLs and custom buttons, as well as links in Setup.
 You can flip one switch to upgrade all those flows to Lightning runtime.

-To edit process automation settings:
+U ser Permissions Needed To edit process automation setting s: Customize Application